isle-prashant/isle-prashant.github.io/README.md

-This repository is made as part of an assignment.
+This repository was made as a part of an assignment.